nuclear

 Portrait of Niels Bohr

 Following Rutherford's work the model to represent the internal structure of the atom that was suggested was one where a small dense nucleus was surrounded by a dense cloud of electrons which orbited around the newly discovered nucleus.
-Some scientists had the idea that the internal structure of an atom could resemble that of the solar system with the electrons orbiting the small dense central nucleus.
+Some scientists had the idea that the internal structure of an atom could resemble that of the solar system with the electrons orbiting the small dense central nucleus much like the planets orbiting the Sun.
 Niels Bohr; a Danish physicist suggested that the electrons orbit the nucleus in discrete well defined orbits at set distances from the nucleus.
 This is similar to the solar system model but different in one crucial way, the electrons are only allowed to orbit the nucleus in certain shells or energy levels.

 What this means in practice is that an electron could be in energy level 1 or electron shell 1 or in electron shell 2 but it CANNOT be an energy level somewhere between energy level 1 and energy level 2.
 A physicist might say that the energy levels are quantized meaning only certain values are allowed.
 The first electron shell is lowest in energy and the second electron shell is higher in energy than shell 1 and so on..... electrons occupy the lowest energy level or shell possible at any given time.